bsd/bsd-custom-donate-jekyll/README.md

 1. Clone the reponsitory and cd into it
 2. run "jekyll serve --w" from the command line
-3. navigate to [http://localhost:4000] and you should see a list of pages built
+3. navigate to http://localhost:4000 and you should see a list of pages built

 ##Creating new pages in jekyll

 Simply create a markdown file in _posts with the YYYY-MM-DD-unique-name format.
 Copy over the default config file, then go through and set all the options.
 In the future, we'll automate this for you.
-If you've created a valid config file, your jekyll server should list your page and you should see it in the _sites directory.
+If you've created a valid config file, your jekyll server should list your page and you should see it in the _sites directory as well as in the list on http://localhost:4000

+If you've not changed any of the default options, it won't have the right styles, of course.
+Pulling those from a site and getting them into the test jekyll environment isn't hard (takes me about 10 minutes max).
+Check the "Creating new layouts" section for more.

-##Implementing a new page
+##Implementing a new page in practice

 First question: does your client have an EE install that can run on a secure domain?  i.e. https://donate.pih.org/pages/ is a real EE page (even though not all of its assets are secure)